Vue 2

 Create a project (optional)

-If you already have an existing Vue project, that’s fine too.
-Just skip this step and proceed with the next step.
+If you already have a Vue project, that's fine too.
+Just skip this step.

-For the sake of this guide, let’s start with a fresh Vue project called my-tiptap-project.
+For the purpose of this guide, start with a fresh Vue project called my-tiptap-project.
 The Vue CLI sets up everything we need, just select the default Vue 2 template.

 # create a project